Chile: Futaleufú River & Multi-Sport

 - Horseback ride deep into the pristine wilderness of the Rio Azul Valley, hike to a 200ft + waterfall.

-- Kayak the Class V Inferno Canyon then paddle the “Wild Mile “- four miles of Class IV fun rapids.
+- Paddle the Class V Inferno Canyon, then the “Wild Mile “- four miles of Class IV fun rapids.
 There is the option to only run the Wild Mile.

-- Kayak the Rio Azul and the Futaleufú with optional hiking, mountain biking or fly-fishing available as well.
+- Paddle the Rio Azul and the Futaleufú with optional hiking, mountain biking or fly-fishing available as well.
 Chilean “asado feast” and wine tasting.

 - Early morning drive back to Chaiten and 45 min. flight back to Puerto Montt for connecting flights home.